PowerDNS-Admin/PowerDNS-Admin/docs/Autoprovision.md

 urn:yourNID:yourOrganization:powerdns-admin:User:example.com:examplenet (supposing there is an account in the local db called "examplenet") urn:yourNID:yourOrganization:powerdns-admin:User::examplenet
 ```
+Note: To use Roles&Associations Provisioning in it's fullest potential, the domains and the accounts provided in the entries must already exist, or else entries with no match in the local db will be skipped.

-In order to keep users' privileges in-sync between the PDA's database and the ldap,  when no valid "powerdns-admin" values are found for the logged-in user, PDA will purge all privileges from the local database for this user.
-To avoid unintentional wipe outs of existing PDA privileges especially when admins enable this feature for the first time, also available in the proposed feature is the option "Purge Roles if empty".
-If toggled on, ldap entries that have no valid "powerdns-admin" records to their object's attribute, will lose all their associations with any domain or account, also reverting to a PDA-User in the process, despite their current role in the local db.
+In order to keep users' privileges in-sync between the PDA's database and the LDAP or the OIDC,  when no valid "powerdns-admin" values are found for the logged-in user, PDA will purge all privileges from the local database for this user.
+To avoid unintentional wipe outs of existing PDA privileges especially when admins enable this feature for the first time, the option "Purge Roles if empty" is also available.
+If toggled on, LDAP/OIDC entries that have no valid "powerdns-admin" records to their object's attribute, will lose all their associations with any domain or account, also reverting to a PDA-User in the process, despite their current role in the local db.
 If toggled off, in the same scenario they get to keep their existing associations and their current PDA-Role.

-How to configure:
+How to configure LDAP Roles Autoprovisioning:
 1) Login as an admin to PowerDNS Admin.
 2) Go to Settings --> Authentication.
 3) Under Authentication, select LDAP.
 4) Disable Group Security, if enabled.
-5) Click the Radio Button for Role Autoprovisioning.
+5) Click the Radio Button for Roles Autoprovisioning.
-6) Fill in the required info -
+6) Fill in the required info:

 * Role Provisioning field - your_LDAP_Field.
 * Urn prefix - your_URN_Prefix.